Sport in Qatar

 In 2012, Qatari swimmer Nada Mohamed became the first female to represent Qatar at the Olympics in London.

-The first-ever Olympic silver medal for Qatar was won by high-jumper Mutaz Essa Barshim at the Rio Olympics in 2016.
+The first-ever silver medal for Qatar was won by high-jumper Mutaz Essa Barshim at the London Olympics in 2012.
+He also won the Olympic silver medal at the Rio Olympics in 2016.
 A year later, he won a gold medal for Qatar in the IAAF World Championships in London and was named Men’s Athlete of the Year by the International Association of Athletics Federation.
 And in 2019, Barshim won a second gold medal at the IAAF World Championship in Doha, becoming the first man to defend the world crown.

 Qatar’s participation in the Tokyo 2020 Olympic Games has been the best in the Qatari sports history.
 Qatar won three medals in the Tokyo Olympics for the first time – two gold medals for Fares Ibrahim in the weightlifting competition and Mutaz Barshim in the high jump competition, and one bronze medal for Cherif Younousse and Ahmed Tijan in the beach volleyball competition, which is the first medal for an Arab country in a team sport.
 The team’s exceptional performance placed Qatar first among the Arab countries participating in the Tokyo 2020 Olympics.
 Both Barshim and Ibrahim were mentioned in the Forbes 30 under 30 Middle East list in 2021.